Bandula Padmakumara

-Godewatta Arachchige Bandula Padmakumara (බන්දුල පද්මකුමාර; 2 June 1950 – 24 February 2022), popularly as Bandula Padmakumara, was a Sri Lankan journalist and television presenter.
+Godewatta Arachchige Bandula Padmakumara (බන්දුල පද්මකුමාර; 2 June 1950 – 24 February 2022), popularly known as Bandula Padmakumara, was a Sri Lankan journalist and television presenter.
 He was an iconic figure of Sri Lankan media and journalism most notable for the popular television programs Mul Pituwa and Loka Sithiyama.
 He was also a former Editor in Chief of Lakbima newspaper and former chairman of Lake House.

 Personal life

 He was born on 2 June 1950 in the village of Mapalana, Matara, Sri Lanka.
 He received his primary education from Rahula College, Matara.
 Padmakumara completed education from Richmond College, Galle and Ananda College, Colombo.
 His father Sugathapala Godawatte was a very staunch socialist and a school principal.
 Bandula has a younger brother Kumudu Kusum Kumara who is a retired university lecturer and two older brothers: Prabhath Kumara and Lal Piyasena.

 He was married to veteran writer Samanmalee Gunasinghe.
 The couple has one son: Hiru, who currently lives in the United States and one daughter: Muthu, who is an English author.

 He died while receiving treatment for a kidney ailment at a private hospital in Colombo, on 24 February 2022, at the age of 71.